 Like any profession or educational system, Theatre of the Oppressed has its own terminology.
 Some terms are derived from traditional forms of drama, others from anti-oppression pedagogy, such as popular education.
 One of Theatre of the Oppressed's goals is to "multiplicate" (from the Portuguese verb "multiplicar"—to multiply), meaning to make its language and methodology accessible to as many people as possible.
 So far this aim has been largely successful: Theatre of the Oppressed is now used by millions of people in more than 70 countries.

-In the hopes that more people will put Theatre of the Oppressed into practice, we are starting a glossary of terms here—"starting" because this is an open document.
+In hopes that more people will put Theatre of the Oppressed into practice, we have started a glossary of terms here—"started" because this is an open document.
 If you want to add an entry or alter a definition, leave a comment on this page!